Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

-These paths, therefore, define continuous families of self-adjoint operators that are mathematically well-behaved.
-However, they suffer from a fundamental defect: for intermediate values $0 < s < 1$, the interpolated maps fail to be idempotent,
+While the operators $e_{\mathcal{N}(s)}$ established above possess desirable analytic properties, specifically boundedness and self-adjointness, the construction suffers from a fundamental algebraic defect.
+For intermediate values $s \in (0, 1)$, the interpolated maps fail to satisfy the idempotency condition:

-As a result, the image $E_s(\mathcal{M})$ does \emph{not} form a von Neumann subalgebra, and Theorem~\ref{idempotentCP} cannot be applied.
-In particular, the modular structures associated with $E_s(\mathcal{M})$, such as the conjugation $J_{E_s(\mathcal{M})}$, are ill-defined for these intermediate steps, rendering the path physically incomplete.
+Consequently, the image $E_s(\mathcal{M})$ does \emph{not} constitute a von Neumann subalgebra, and thus Tomiyama's theorem cannot be invoked.
+This structural failure is critical: without a subalgebra structure, the associated modular objects, such as the modular conjugation $J_{E_s(\mathcal{M})}$ required to generate the unitary flow, are ill-defined, rendering the path physically incomplete.

-To see this failure explicitly, we refer the reader to the $M_2(\mathbb{C})$ toy model in Appendix~\ref{Type_I_example}, where the naive convex-combination path (Path A) is constructed in a finite-dimensional setting.
-There, a direct computation verifies the breakdown of idempotency, even in this simple Type I context.
-This counterexample illustrates that the defect is not specific to the infinite-dimensional setting but is intrinsic to the interpolation strategy itself.
-It underscores the need for a more principled and mathematically rigorous approach—namely, the Haagerup–Kosaki construction (Path~B) introduced in the next section.
+To illustrate this failure explicitly, we refer the reader to the $M_2(\mathbb{C})$ toy model in Appendix~\ref{Type_I_example}.
+There, a direct computation verifies the breakdown of idempotency for the linear path, even in the simplest finite-dimensional Type I context.
+This counterexample demonstrates that the defect is not an artifact of the infinite-dimensional setting but is intrinsic to the linear interpolation strategy itself.
+This observation underscores the necessity for the strictly algebraic, modular-covariant approach—namely, the Haagerup–Kosaki construction (Path~B)—which we develop in the following section.